Need Help? Let's Talk

 Panauti Community Nepal Homestay tour

-However, Panauti is small on a map, but it is one of the culturally rich places in Nepal.
-Thus, homestay in Panauti is the perfect way to learn the people’s culture and traditions.
+Panauti is small on a map but one of Nepal’s most culturally rich places.
+Thus, a homestay in Panauti is the perfect way to learn about people’s culture and traditions.
 Panauti is a couple of hours’ drive from Kathmandu.
-People refer to Panauti as a historic town as many small and big temples are here.
+People refer to Panauti as a historic town, as many small and big temples are here.

-There are many cultural programs celebrated in Panauti.
-Most people of the Newari community live in Panauti.
-So you will get to experience Jatra and another annual festival.
-You can socialize with the local people and families during the homestay.
+Many cultural programs are celebrated in Panauti.
+Most people of the Newari community live in Panauti, so you will get to experience Jatra and another annual festival.
+During the homestay, you can socialize with the local people and families.

-During the homestay in Panauti, you will get the local food, lodging, and beautiful scenery.
-Also, Panauti is the best place for Nepal homestay tours.
-Above the Himalayas can arrange a homestay where you can participate in cultural exchange.
+During a homestay in Panauti, you will enjoy local food, lodging, and beautiful scenery.
+Panauti is also the best place for Nepal homestay tours.
+Above the Himalayas, you can arrange a homestay where you can participate in cultural exchange.

 Ghale Gaun Village Home Stay in Lamjung District

-This village is a must-visit place that lies in the Lamjung district.
+This village is a must-visit place in the Lamjung district.
 Ghale Gaun is the perfect place for a Nepal homestay tour.
 This place remains untouched by technology and modernization.
 So, you can encounter the villager’s life.
-People consider Ghale Gaun as the perfect model village in Nepal.
+People consider Ghale Gaun to be the perfect model village in Nepal.

 Ghale Gaun lies eight at the foot of the stunning Lamjung Himal.
 Ghale Gaun lies on the northwest side of Kathmandu at a distance of 205 km.
 Both domestic and international tourists love to homestay at Ghale Gaun.
 You can explore the culture and local lifestyle of the people living there.